raspiblitz/raspiblitz/README.md

 ![SSH8](pictures/ssh8-wallet.png)

-RaspiBlitz will ask you to set your wallet unlock password - use your chosen PASSWORD C here and confirm it by inputting it a second time.
+RaspiBlitz will ask you to set your wallet unlock password - use your chosen PASSWORD C here.
+Confirm by inputting it a second time.

 LND will now generate a fresh cipher seed (word list) for you.

 ![SSH8](pictures/ssh8-walletb.png)

-WRITE YOUR PERSONAL WORDS DOWN before you continue - without it you limit your chances to recover funds in case of failing hardware etc. If you just want to try/experiment with the RaspiBlitz at least take a photo with your smartphone just in case.
-If you might plan to keep your RaspiBlitz running store this word list offline or in a password safe.
+WRITE YOUR PERSONAL WORDS DOWN before you continue - without it you limit your chances to recover funds in case of failing hardware etc. If you just want to try/experiment with the RaspiBlitz, at least take a photo with your smartphone just in case.
+If you plan to keep your RaspiBlitz running, store this word list offline or in a password safe.
 You can use the [RaspiBlitz Password Sheet (PDF)](https://github.com/rootzoll/raspiblitz/raw/v1.4/home.admin/assets/RaspiBlitzRecoverySheet.pdf) for this.

 #### Recover a OLD Wallet